OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-29.md

 ## Jeremiah 29:13

-You will seek Me and find Me when you search for Me with all your heart.
+You will seek Me, and you shall find Me, when you choose to search for Me with all your heart.

 ## Jeremiah 29:14